 27. The hydrogen fuel cell's potential is yet to be realized

-The hydrogen fuel cell was first documented in 1838 in a letter published in the December edition of The London and Edinburgh Philosophical Magazine and Journal of Science.
+The hydrogen fuel cell was first introduced in 1839 in a letter published in the December edition of The London and Edinburgh Philosophical Magazine and Journal of Science.

 The piece was written by a Welsh physicist and barrister, William Grove.
 In it, he described his development of a crude fuel cell that combined sheet iron, copper, and porcelain plates and a solution of sulfate of copper and dilute acid.

-In the same publication published a year later, a German physicist Christain Freidrich Schonbein also discussed his crude fuel cell that he believed he had invented.
+At about the same time, also in the Philosophical Magazine, German physicist Christain Freidrich Schonbein discussed a crude fuel cell that he believed he had invented.
 His letter described how current was generated using hydrogen and oxygen dissolved in water.

-Grove sketched his design later, in 1842, once again, for the same journal.
-Both of these used similar materials to days phosphoric acid fuel cells.
+Sketches of Grove's design appeared in the same journal in 1842.
+Both of the designs used similar materials to today's phosphoric acid fuel cells.